 You can learn to manage and overcome challenges associated with executive function deficits!

+Working with an executive function coach can help clients develop meaningful life skills.
 People with executive function deficits tend to struggle with:

 - Inhibition - the ability to stop a behavior, action, or thought at the right time.

 - Shift - the ability to think flexibly and respond appropriately to the situation.

 - Emotional Control - the ability to understand and engage in group dynamics, including waiting turns during conversations.

 - Initiation - the ability to independently generate solutions, strategies, and ideas.

 - Working memory - the ability to remember and memorize.

 - Planning/Organization - the ability to evaluate progress and changing course when needed.